Chaconne (Nielsen): Premiere and reception

 The piece was premiered by Alexander Stoffregen on 13 April 1917 at a concert primarily devoted to Nielsen's songs.
 Nielsen considered this first performance "a great success".
 The reviews were generally positive.
 Vort Land spoke of "an interesting work, but one which needs to be heard several times before one can become completely familiar with its details."
 Axel Kjerulf in Politiken qualified it as "a fresh and characterful work" but Emilius Bangert, writing in Hovedstaten, found it "very heavy and rather stale, not least in its abstruse piano writing".
-The most enthusiastic praise came from Gustav Hetsch n Nationaltidende: "It held the audience’s attention the whole time with its many surprises, especially at the beginning, which we would like to have heard again in order to gain a better appreciation of the connections and details.
+The most enthusiastic praise came from Gustav Hetsch in Nationaltidende: "It held the audience’s attention the whole time with its many surprises, especially at the beginning, which we would like to have heard again in order to gain a better appreciation of the connections and details.
 Unfortunately, however, it was not the beginning but the much more easily assimilable conclusion that was repeated after the applause.
 This much is nevertheless clear: that Nielsen has here produced an interesting and original work in a new field for him."

 On 11 February 1918, Christian Christiansen received an ovation when he played the piece during a concert of Nielsen's orchestral works.
 Charles Kjerulf described the work as "a genuine Carl Nielsen piano-experiment...
 Everything is just calligraphy, lines and curves, but it’s the most attractive, neatest, old-fashioned ornamentation."